 The Company has a license agreement with the University of Zurich ("Zurich") which grants the Company exclusive license rights, with the right to sublicense, to make, have made, use and sell under certain patents primarily directed to the Company's targeting agent, including an EpCAM chimera and related immunoconjugates and methods of use and manufacture of the same (the "Zurich License Agreement").
 These patents cover some key aspects of Vicineum.
 The Company's receipt of the CRL regarding the BLA for Vicineum for the treatment of BCG-unresponsive NMIBC triggered a \$0.5 million milestone payment to Zurich.
 Under the Zurich License Agreement, the Company is also obligated to pay up to a 4% royalty on the net product sales for products covered by or manufactured using a method covered by a valid claim in the Zurich patent rights, which includes Vicineum.
 Royalties owed to Zurich will be reduced if the total royalty rate owed by the Company to Zurich and any other third party is 10% or greater, provided that the royalty rate to Zurich may not be less than 2% of net sales.
 The obligation to pay royalties in a particular country expires upon the expiration or termination of the last of the Zurich patent rights that covers the manufacture, use or sale of a product.
-There is no obligation to pay royalties in a country if there is no valid claim that covers the product or a method of manufacturing the product.
-The Company recorded an expense of \$0.3 million and \$0.5 million related to meeting a development milestone, (the submission of the Company's BLA with the FDA in December 2020), in the fourth quarter of 2020, and a regulatory milestone, (the Company's receipt of the CRL from the FDA in August 2021), in the third quarter of 2021, respectively.
+There is no ovalid claim that covers the product or a method of manufacturing the product.
+The Company recorded an expense of \$0.5 million related to meeting a development milestone, (the submission of the Company's BLA with the FDA in December 2020), in the fourth quarter of 2020, and a regulatory milestone, (the Company's receipt of the CRL from the FDA in August 2021), in the third quarter of 2021, respectively.